Parenting superpower series – special time

 What if you had the superpower to heal your child’s emotional hurt after medical procedures?
 What if you could foster resilience in your child with just 1 hour a week?
 This is possible with Special Time.
 Offering children who experience a lot of powerlessness because of medical procedures the experience of taking charge in a safe space is strengthening and healing.

-Watch the video to learn how it works.
 To learn more GET YOUR FREE Special Time Chapter from Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges.

 Special Time (one-on-one time)